1coderookie/Kobra2MaxInsights/docs/hardware/bed.md

 ---

 ### MOD: Insulating The Bedplate
-The bedplate of the Kobra 2 Plus already comes insulated as the following picture shows.
+The bedplate of the Kobra 2 Max already comes insulated as the following picture shows.

 ![Bedplate underside](../assets/images/bed_K2Plus_underside-full_web.jpg)